mrkuz/kradle/README.md

 The task `dev` watches the directories `src/main/kotlin` and `src/main/resources`.
 If changes are detected, the application is stopped.
 Should be used with continuous build flag `-t` to archive automatic rebuilds and restarts.

+When launching the application with `dev`, the environment variable `DEV_MODE=true` is set.
+To speed up application start, the JVM flag `-XX:TieredStopAtLevel=1` is used.

 Plugins: [Application Plugin](https://docs.gradle.org/current/userguide/application_plugin.html)

 ## Check for dependency updates